emrecevik06/MobileBuildCodeExcercise/ex1/README.md

     ![MDK](images/1.3.4.png)

 5. A new tab will open in your browser.
-Enter  `tdct3ched1-platform` as the origin key for the custom IdP, then click on **Sign in with alternative identity provider**.
+Click on **Sign in with default identity provider**.

     ![MDK](images/1.3.5.png)